-Dow Jones Sustainability Indices

-Dow Jones

-Sustainability Indices

-Powered by the S&P Global CSA

-- World Index

-Adopted for five consecutive years from 2018

-- Asia Pacific Index

-Adopted for seven consecutive years from 2016

-- (Main points that were recognized)
+(Main points that were recognized)

-- Environment: Scenario analyses of the financial impact of climate change

-- Society: Enhance human resource data and invest in human resource development

-- Governance: Initiatives for compliance

-MSCI ESG Ratings

-As of 2022, Nomura Research Institute, Ltd. received an MSCI ESG Rating of AAA

-- MSCI ESG Leaders Index®

-Adopted for seven consecutive

-years from 2016

-- Awarded the highest rating, AAA, for two consecutive years from 2021

-- Efforts to mitigate ESG-related risks

-- Diversity and inclusion

-- Strengthen data security, etc.

-- Initiatives for corporate governance and compliance

-CDP

-- Certified as a CDP climate change A-list company for four consecutive years from 2019 - Awarded the highest rating for the CDP Supplier Engagement Leaderboard for four consecutive years from 2019 - Deliver more information disclosure (green gas emissions, etc.) - Strong engagement with business partner companies - Encouragement to set greenhouse gas reduction targets - Urging of information disclosure pertaining to greenhouse gas emissions - THE USE BY NRI OF ANY MSCI ESG RESEARCH LLC OR ITS AFFILIATES ("MSCI") DATA, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT, RECOMMENDATION, OR PROMOTION OF NRI BY MSCI.
+Dow Jones Sustainability Indice 95 Member of Dow Jones Sustainability Indices Powered by the S&P Global CSA World Index Adopted for five consecutive years from 2018 Asia Pacific Index Adopted for seven consecutive years from 2016 Environment: Scenario analyses of the financial impact of climate change Society: Enhance human resource data and investin human resource development Governance: Initiatives for compliance MSCI ESG Ratings AAAA AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA MSCI ESG Leaders Index[®] Adopted for seven consecutive years from 2016 Awarded the highest rating, AAA, for two consecutive years from 2021 Efforts to mitigate ESG-related risks Diversity and inclusion Strengthen data security, etc. Initiatives for corporate governance and compliance CDP CLIMATE Certified as a CDP climate change A-list company for four consecu- tive years from 2019 Awarded the highest rating for the CDP Supplier Engagement Leaderboard for four consecutive years from 2019 Deliver more information disclosure (green gas emissions, etc.) Strong engagement with business partner companies Encouragement to set greenhouse gas reduction targets Urging of information disclosure pertaining to greenhouse gas emissions

+THE USE BY NRI OF ANY MSCI ESG RESEARCH LLC OR ITS AFFILIATES ("MSCI") DATA, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT, RECOMMENDATION, OR PROMOTION OF NRI BY MSCI.
 MSCI SERVICES AND DATA ARE THE PROPERTY OF MSCI OR ITS INFORMATION PROVIDERS, AND ARE PROVIDED 'AS-IS' AND WITHOUT WARRANTY.
 MSCI NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI.